Free family tree software - Features

 Easy Data Entry

 XYFT builds by adding parents, siblings and children in a logical way.
 You can also enter unlimited spouses, other associations and unrelated people.
-XY recognises half-siblings and marks them as such.
+XYFT recognises half-siblings and marks them as such.

 XYFT can handle any number of families.
 If you're researching several families simultaneously it's easy to switch between them.
 Each family has its own folder and is self-contained.
 You can search for words across all families.
 From XYFT v10.2 you can compare two families on the same page to see if the focal person from children to grandparents is matched for UUID and text.
 Colours and words indicate level of agreement.